 - Edible gingerbread cookies in the shape of stars or snowmen

 - Candy canes.
 So easy to hang!

 - Pine cones.
 Works in nature…

 - Dried slices of oranges or lemons.
 Smells good, too

-Once you’ve figured out what kind of decoration you’ll be enjoying in your living room over the next couple weeks, all that’s left to do is bring out the hot chocolate.
+Once you’ve chosen your tree and created some homemade decorations, all you’ll need to do is bring out the hot chocolate.
 And the Kahlua.
 And remember the true meaning of the season.

 All images: Wikicommons